 However, the commonly overlooked issue with eth_sign is its notorious byname - 'blind signing.'
 This term stems from the fact that when signing a message with eth_sign, you may not fully comprehend what you're endorsing, nor can you retrospectively verify the signature's actual content.
 The eth_sign inputs are in a raw character format, not easily readable by humans.
 It's akin to signing a contract written in indecipherable language, hence the term 'blind signing.'

 Upon understanding the concepts of eth_sign signatures and blind signing, we can delve into eth_sign's potential risks and how to prevent them.
 Since eth_sign signatures are used to endorse all types of messages, including transactions and smart contract instructions, a malicious third party can trick you into signing a message you don't fully understand, transferring your funds to their account.
 Even worse, they might present an apparently harmless message for you to sign.
-In reality, this message could be a transfer order, and signing it would result in asset loss.
+In reality, this message could be a transfer order, and signing it would result in token loss.

 In its latest version, imToken has completely redesigned the signing experience and implemented more robust measures to counter such scams.
 When you sign transactions of this kind, the system identifies them as "eth_sign" signatures and warns about the potential risks associated with the transaction.